Skip to main content

 Zone diagram showing which combinations of win rate and payoff ratio produce positive expectancy versus negative expectancy, with the zero-expectancy boundary running from high payoffs at low win rates to low payoffs at high win rates

 The 30-trade minimum matters.
-Fewer trades and randomness dominates the calculation.
+Fewer trades and randomness dominates.
 You might win 7 out of 10 by luck, compute a glowing expectancy, and think you've found an edge.
 Then the next 20 trades revert, and your "edge" vanishes.
-Statisticians call this insufficient sample size.
-Traders call it a rude awakening.

 For a meaningful calculation, aim for 30 trades minimum.
 For a reliable one, 100+.
-And recalculate periodically, because markets change, your execution changes, and an expectancy that was positive six months ago might not be positive today.
-Tools like UpSkalr calculate expectancy automatically from your trade journal, so you can watch this number update in real time instead of building a spreadsheet from scratch after every session.
+Recalculate periodically, because markets and execution change.
+Tools like UpSkalr calculate expectancy automatically from your trade journal, so you can watch this number update in real time.

 Three simulated traders with the same positive expectancy system showing wildly different readings at 10 trades that converge toward the true value by 100 to 150 trades, with a minimum threshold line at 30 trades